 Shown below is the working principle of the MAP™ CLI Test System.

-- Client user (Python, Java, TCL, and others) run client scripts which executes the command that instructs the MAPS™ CLI Server.
+- Client user (Python and Java) run client scripts which executes the command that instructs the MAPS™ CLI Server.

 - MAPS™ Client interface interprets the User Events from Client user to MAPS™ CLI Server and vice versa.